mathurah/syde-223-lecture-notes/BigO-Notations.md

 Focus on:
 - Worst case (this list is not the average)
 - When n is approaching infinity
-- Difference between orders of complexity
+- Difference between orders of complexity<br/>
 [More on Time Complexity](timecomplex.md)

 ## Sequential List (Array)